EmmanuelArowoselu/EmmanuelArowoselu/README.md

 **`Digital Craftsman (Designer, Developer, Artist)`**

 I'm a polymath developer who is passionate about bringing creative and technically challenging website ideas to life.
-My projects include website design and animation, 3D modeling, and full-stack development.
+My expertise include website design and animation, 3D modeling, and full-stack development.

 ---